aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/task-properties/_index.md

 Explore the power of Aspose.Tasks for Java in managing project task variances.
 Follow our comprehensive guide for seamless integration and efficient handling.
 [Learn more](./handle-variances/).

 ## Manage Durations of Tasks in Aspose.Tasks
 Explore Aspose.Tasks for Java and learn to manage task durations effortlessly.
-Follow our step-by-step guide for effective project planning and execution.
+Follow the step-by-step guide for effective project planning and execution.
 [Manage durations](./manage-durations/).

 ## Manage Task Costs in Aspose.Tasks
 Learn how to manage task costs in Java applications using Aspose.Tasks.
 Follow our step-by-step guide for effective project cost management.
 [Cost management](./manage-task-cost/).